govau/observatory-website/content/tools.md

 # Resources

 The source code for our work is hosted on GitHub and is open by default.
-Feel free to use for any of your projects.
+Feel free to use this for any of your projects.

 ## [Galileo](https://github.com/govau/GAlileo)